Tonga: First reconnaissance flights surveil aftermath of volcanic eruption | DW | 17.01.2022

 After a tsunami triggered by the eruption that hit the Pacific island, officials downgraded the threat of further tsunamis on Sunday.

-At least one person on Tonga — a British woman — is reported to have died.
+At least one person on Tonga — a British woman who ran a dog shelter — is reported to have died in the tsunami wave.
+Her brother said she had been killed while trying to rescue her dogs.

 A volcano near Tonga erupted in the Pacific on Saturday, triggering a tsunami